 Our office was founded and is managed by criminal defense attorney James Snell.
 He is the past president of the Lexington County Bar Association, and a member of the South Carolina Association of Criminal Defense Lawyers.
 He has represented clients in both misdemeanor and felony domestic violence cases from a variety of circumstances.

-Our office is located at 316 South Lake Drive, which is in close proximity to the County CDV Court.
+Our office is located at 123 Harmon Street.
 We offer no cost initial consultations to those who have been arrested for domestic violence or other criminal charges.

 What should you do before your CDV Court date?

 It is imperative that everyone who has been arrested for CDV in Lexington consult with an attorney prior to their Court date.
 If you or a loved one has been charged with domestic violence you may schedule an initial consultation with our office by calling (803) 359-3301.
 There is no charge for your first meeting.
 Our goal is to help our clients avoid becoming convicted of CDV.

 After we are retained for your case what will we do?

 Although every case is different, initially we will take the following steps to protect your rights:

 - File a notice of appearance with the Court

 - Determine what bond restrictions have been placed on you and seek to have them lifted or modified at your request